Last updated on

 - 9 cups popped popcorn

 ADDITIONAL COLORS: The ingredients listed will make one batch of colored popcorn.
-Make one batch for every color you want in your rainbow.
+Make one batch for each different color you want in your rainbow.

 POPCORN: Plain air-popped popcorn is the best choice for this fruity popcorn recipe.
 If plain microwave popcorn is available, pop two standard-size bags of popcorn per batch.